Pranshu-Tripathi/EventHive/README.md

     - Expiration Complete : ( Order id that has expired )
   - Listen:
     - Order Created : ( Schedule a job with 1 min delay and order id as payload.)

+## Payment Service

+This service is responsible to make payments using the strip gateway for a given card details and store the charge details in its database.
+It also replicates a light weight orders database to reterive price and check validity of this payment.

+### Payment Flow

+This is a bit complicated flow.
+Our SSR Client will first use a checkout library to communicate to stripe and recieve a token for valid transaction.
+This token is sent to the payment service which inturn again communicates to stripe and performs an actual transaction.
+After that the transaction id of charge and the order are stored in the payment data model.

+- Tech Stack: `Express`, `TypeScript`, `JWT`, `cookie-session`, `mongoose`, `node-nats-streaming`, `mongoose-update-if-current`, `Stripe`

+- Testing: `JEST`, `supertest`

+- Deployments

+  - A pod running the express server
+  - A pod running mongo db that stores orders and payments data.

+- Routes

+  - Create new payment

+- Models

+  - Payments
+    - orderId
+    - stripeId
+  - Order
+    - id
+    - version
+    - userId
+    - status
+    - price

+- Events
+  - Publish:
+    - Payment Created ( send the payment details )
+  - Listen:
+    - Order Created ( updates replica model )
+    - Order Cancelled ( updates replica model )